 We share a fixed percentage of revenues, consisting of finance charges and late fees, with the partner, and the partner is required to reimburse us for a fixed percentage of credit losses incurred.
 Revenues and losses related to the partner's credit card program and partnership agreement are reported on a net basis in our consolidated financial statements.
 Revenue sharing amounts attributable to the partner are recorded as an offset against total net revenue in our consolidated statements of income.
-Interest income was reduced by \$1.1 billion, \$1.0 billion and \$965 million in 2015, 2014, and 2013, respectively, for amounts earned by the partner, as part of the revenue sharing agreement.
-The financial statement impact of all of our loss sharing arrangements that qualify for net accounting treatment is disclosed in "Note 6-Allowance for Loan and Lease Losses."
+Interest income was reduced by \$1.1 billion and \$965 million in 2015, 2014, and 2013, respectively, for amounts earned by the partner, as part of the revenue sharing agreement.
+The financial statement is disclosed in "Note 6-Allowance for Loan and Lease Losses."